open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 > You mentioned GitHub as your main publishing platform, why did you choose this platform?

 {{< expand "Show answer">}}
 It just happened.
 For other open hardware projects, like laser cutting, I have PDF files and different kinds of information on my website.
 But GitHub is a standard platform that I am using.
 I'm not very good at using GitHub, but I can use it.
-Most things that I'm doing, I'm not very good at, but I just do a lot of things.
-I just do what usually people do.
+Most things that I'm doing, I'm not very good at, but I just do a lot of things at the same time.
+And I am learning from other people.

 {{< /expand >}}
 >   Did you run into any barriers while using GitHub?